-The University of Limerick has unveiled the dynamic and inspiring New Glucksman Library, designed to transform the Library and the University for scholarship in a digital age.
+In 2018, the University of Limerick unveiled the dynamic and inspiring new Glucksman Library, designed to transform the Library and the University for scholarship in a digital age.

-The dynamic new library has been dramatically reimagined and extended with a sequence of interlinked, handsome, well-lit and beautifully proportioned spaces, each with a distinctive character, allowing for mood change and multiple uses, from the quiet traditional study space to much more vibrant and technology infused group spaces.
+The dynamic new library was dramatically reimagined and extended with a sequence of interlinked, handsome, well-lit and beautifully proportioned spaces, each with a distinctive character, allowing for mood change and multiple uses, from the quiet traditional study space to much more vibrant and technology infused group spaces.

-Repurposing the current library and adding an extra 7,500 sq. metres the new Library has an additional 1,200 study places in a variety of learning styles that brings the total number of library study spaces to 2,200.
-Leveraging UL’s tradition for innovation the library is technology –rich with advanced computing, collaboration and communication spaces.
+The 2018 capital development project repurposed the existing library, doubling its size by adding an extra 7,500 sq. metres.
+The new Library has an additional 1,200 study places in a variety of learning styles that brings the total number of library study spaces to 2,200.
+Leveraging UL’s tradition for innovation, the library is technology –rich with advanced computing, collaboration and communication spaces.

 Building Goals